conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

 packages are interdependent (i.e. one package being added lists one or more of the other packages being added as a requirement), conda-build will be able to locate the dependencies that are only present within staged-recipes as long as the builds finish in the dependencies order.
-Using a single pull request cuts allows you to quickly get packages set up without waiting for each package in a dependency chain to be reviewed, built, and added to the conda-forge channel before starting the process over with the next recipe in the chain.
+Using a single pull request allows you to quickly get packages set up without waiting for each package in a dependency chain to be reviewed, built, and added to the conda-forge channel before starting the process over with the next recipe in the chain.